Academic Code: Student Disciplinary Procedures

 1. Charges of Academic Dishonesty

-Academic disciplinary violations include, but are not limited to: cheating on exams or assignments, submitting your own work towards requirements in more than one class without the explicit prior permission of the instructors, providing your work for someone else to submit as his or her own, collaborating on work intended to be done individually, forgery of academic documents, and plagiarism.
+Academic disciplinary violations include, but are not limited to: cheating on exams or assignments, submitting your own work towards requirements in more than one class without the explicit prior permission of the instructors, providing your work for someone else to submit as their own, collaborating on work intended to be done individually, forgery of academic documents, and plagiarism.
 Cheating consists of violating the rules for taking exams or working on assignments; examples include but are not limited to copying others’ work, using unauthorized aids, and using external material on closed book exams.
 Plagiarism consists of presenting ideas or words without adequate acknowledgement of their source.
 Academic disciplinary violations are based on fact rather than intent.

 Any of the following acts constitutes plagiarism: